hobby-labs/samba-ad-container/README.md

     -d hobbylabs/samba-ad-container
 ```

-Then you should save data `/data/pdc01/etc/samba` and `/data/pdc01/var/lib/samba` to more safely place like NAS or cloud storage not to missing it.
+Then you can save data `/data/pdc01/etc/samba` and `/data/pdc01/var/lib/samba` to more safely place like NAS or cloud storage not to missing it.

 ## Restore PDC
 TODO: